jpdias/jpdias.github.io/_posts/2026-06-13-old-tricks-fighting-ai-analyst.md

                 ├── ...
 [8 more decoy PDFs]
 ```

-The nested directories (`ahio/zrca/dfro/lizf/`) exist purely to evade simple path-based detection.
+The nested directories (`ahio/zrca/dfro/lizf/`) exist purely to create entropy.
 But the key detail is the VBS file located at the ISO root.
 The `~/` directory contains only renamed PE files (the `.xml` files) and the decoy PDFs.
-The VBS is the entry point; everything else is discovered at runtime.
+The VBS is the entry point while the fake XMLs are used onlyat runtime.

 The two `.xml` files are executables in disguise, serving vastly different purposes:

 - `mvck2.xml` (Delphi Registry Persistence Module): A native Delphi PE32 GUI EXE.
-Its import table betrays its purpose entirely.
-It uses FindFirstFileA to search its own directory, RegCreateKeyExA and friends to install registry persistence, and LoadLibraryExA for dynamic module loading.
+By its import table it uses `FindFirstFileA` to search its own directory, `RegCreateKeyExA` and friends to install registry persistence, and `LoadLibraryExA` for dynamic module loading.

 - `unkqgs1.xml` (Legitimate Microsoft .NET Assembly): This actually isn't malware.
-It's Microsoft's System.Runtime.CompilerServices.Unsafe (v5.0.20.51904).
+It's Microsoft's `System.Runtime.CompilerServices.Unsafe` (v5.0.20.51904).
 It’s included as a dependency for a second-stage .NET component likely downloaded from the C2 later.

 Neither the VBS nor the final Grandoreiro loader contains static references to these files as the follow up analysis revealed.
 Instead, the loader uses `FindFirstFileW` and `FindNextFileW` to enumerate files dynamically at runtime, loading valid PEs as data files or image resources.